hakavlad/tird/README.md

 - Byte strings related to cryptographic operations: salts, passphrases, digests, keys, nonces, and tags.
 - Some other information, including various sizes.

+## Unsafe Decrypt Mode

+> \[!WARNING]
+> In this mode the returned plaintext may have been modified or substituted by an attacker!

+In unsafe decrypt mode `tird` will release plaintext even if authentication fails.
+Use only if you prioritize availability over integrity, when you cannot successfully decrypt a cryptoblob in normal mode.

 ## Tradeoffs and Limitations

 - `tird` does not support: